Witness Attorney, and Pre-Charge Counsel

 - Victim Attorney

 Have you heard news reports about people believed to have witnessed a crime being unwilling to either report it to the police or give a witness statement?
 Ever wonder why?
-Could it be that merely being there could be enough evidence for a prosecutor to falsely accuse an innocent person of a crime they did not commit, but merely witnessed?
+Could it be that merely being there — mere presence — could be enough evidence for a prosecutor to falsely accuse an innocent person of a crime they did not commit?
 Actual innocence has not been enough to prevent just this kind of injustice from happening right here in our United States – the nation with the highest per capita incarceration rate in the world, and at any time in the history of the world.

-Unfortunately, a person reporting a crime or giving a witness statement can sometimes lead to that person being charged with a crime, even if they are innocent.
+Unfortunately, a person reporting a crime or giving a witness statement can sometimes result in that person being charged with a crime, even if they are innocent.
 A person could have other reasons as well, for not wanting to give a statement or otherwise cooperate with police.
 One example of this can be the police investigation and criminal prosecution of a loved one.
-Though ancient, common law evidentiary privileges, such as the spousal privilege, can provide some legal protection to the non-cooperating witness, it can be important to have a good lawyer’s help assert a witness’s legal rights in these situations.
-There is no “parent-child” privilege recognized by the law, however.
+Though ancient, common law evidentiary privileges, like the spousal privilege, can provide some legal protection to the non-cooperating witness; a good lawyer can help a witness assert his or her legal rights in these situations.

 Does a witness (or purported witness) have legal rights?
 Yes.
 Like most legal rights, however, you must assert them in order to be protected by them.
-That is where it can be invaluable to have a good criminal lawyer shielding you from the tricks, lies and pressure that police sometimes use to get statements; and that prosecutors sometimes use to force “cooperation.”
+A good criminal lawyer can help shield you from the tricks, lies and pressure that police sometimes use to get statements; and that prosecutors sometimes use to force “cooperation.”

 For lack of a better term, criminal lawyers advising people who have not been charged with a crime, but have concern that they could be charged, can be said to be providing “pre-charge counsel.”
 The goal of pre-charge legal counsel is to reduce the likelihood of being charged with a crime; and secondarily, to reduce or avoid the possibility of conviction if charged.
 In general, this is accomplished in two ways: increase awareness of and compliance with the law in the present and future; and, avoid helping the government obtain evidence of past events via future searches, seizures and statements.